 What is your vision for this sector?

 The energy sector should play a more versatile role by providing safe, reliable, affordable and clean energy for the country.
 This can only be achieved through a balanced combination of Thermal, Renewable/Hydro and Nuclear Energy.
-Sustainable energy systems should also be able to augment our water supplies, power an imminent electric transport sector and reduce our high transmission losses through decentralized coastal power generation.
-I also see fully integrated regional, national, municipal and smart micro grids, being enabled by a digital revolution transforming the way we manage and use energy.
-While energy storage will help balance the grid, we still depend on reliable base-load energy especially with the planned old-coal decommissioning program planned for South Africa.
+Sustainable energy systems should also be able to augment our water supplies, power an imminent electric transport sector and reduce our high transmission losses through decentralized power generation at the load-centers.

 You are taking part in the nuclear conference at African Utility Week this year – what will be the theme of your address and your message?

 A nuclear build programme in South Africa offers a significant scope of opportunity for the local industry over a sustained period of time that can address real and needed socio-economic development and industrial transformation.
-However the industry will need be prepared well in advance to realize these opportunities.
-The potential for nuclear energy in Africa will also be a theme.
+However the industry will need be guided and prepared well in advance to realize these opportunities, especially in countries in Africa who do not have a nuclear industry.

 What are you most looking forward to at African Utility Week?

-Sharing ideas within like-minded people and finding sensible and workable solutions toward reducing Africa’s abject energy poverty and getting this continent on the global prosperity map, in my lifetime.
+Sharing ideas within like-minded people and agreeing on effective solutions toward reducing Africa’s abject energy poverty and getting this continent on the global prosperity map through sensible energy planning and industry development.

 Anything you would like to add?

-It’s time for us to start observing, deciding and acting decisively in the energy sector.
-That alone will solicit the confidence and investment we desperately need in the African energy sector.
-Water and energy should play a more complimentary role.
+It’s time for us to start observing reality, making informed decisions and acting decisively and responsibly in energy.
+That alone will solicit the confidence and investment we desperately need in Africa’s energy sector.
+Water and energy should also play a more complimentary role toward a sustainable future.